Man City got tactics wrong and Liverpool goals were avoidable - Mourinho blasts Guardiola's defensive set-up | Goal.com

-Man City got tactics wrong and Liverpool goals were avoidable - Mourinho blasts Guardiola's defensive set-up
+Man City got tactics wrong and Liverpool goals were avoidable - Mourinho on Guardiola's defensive set-up

 Jose Mourinho thinks his old adversary Pep Guardiola got his tactics wrong in Manchester City’s 3-1 defeat at Liverpool on Sunday.